 - Be super careful if you’re drinking by yourself.
 Don’t accept any drinks from strangers, watch your drink once you’ve brought one.
 Drink spiking can and does happen.

 - Take a look around you and see what local women are wearing.
 Though you can pretty much wear whatever you want in Puerto Rico, try to follow local fashion.
-You don’t have to match what they’re wearing, but knowing what’s appropriate and what’s not will not only help you blend in a little more (so you don’t look like an unsuspecting tourist) but may also curb unwanted attention.

 - Do your research when it comes to choosing a place to stay.
 Pay extra attention to reviews written by other solo female travellers.
-If they’re favourable, if people seem to love it, then it’s probably going to be safe, secure and social.

-Is Puerto Rico safe to travel for families?
+Is Puerto Rico Safe for Families?

 Puerto Rico is very safe to travel for families!
 In fact, it’s a top destination for people with children.
 So naturally, the island is pretty well equipped for family-friendly fun.

 There’s not too much trouble in nature here.
-Trails for hikes are well-trodden and well signposted.
+Trails for hikes are well-trodden and well-signposted.
 But it’s important to be prepared.

 Attractions on the island can sometimes be unpredictable with their opening/closing hours.
 Check before you go.

 There’s a whole range of accommodation options available in Puerto Rico.
 There are even family-sized apartments you can stay in.
 Just make sure to read reviews before you book – some aren’t so child-friendly.
-Resorts usually are though, and some have kids clubs.
+Resorts usually are though, and some have kids’ clubs.

 It is safe to drive in Puerto Rico, but it can be challenging.